-Three-hour seminar for advanced students who will discuss ideas of a personal practice through viewing each other's' work.
-The seminar class covers timely issues and topics relating to cultural production while emphasizing group discussion and student participation with readings, lectures, screenings, and field trips.
-The class aims to expand understandings and perspectives of communication by placing them into broad artistic, social, political, and geographical contexts and thereby expanding students' individual practices.
+Three-hour seminar for advanced students who will discuss ideas of a personal practice through viewing each other's work.
+The seminar class covers timely issues and topics relating to cultural production, emphasizes group discussion and student participation including readings, lectures, screenings, and field trips.
+The class aims to expand student's understandings and perspectives of communication by placing them into broad artistic, social, political, and geographical contexts and thereby expand students' individual practice.